 By detoxifying your mind!

 Dr. Carol Dweck, Professor of Psychology at Stanford University developed a groundbreaking learning theory called a growth mindset.
-It’s a sharp deviation from the common belief that a person’s talents are cast in stone.
-Growth mindset is a concept that revolves around the belief that you can improve intelligence, ability, and performance.
+It’s a sharp deviation from the common belief that a person’s talents and abilities are cast in stone.
+Growth mindset is a concept that revolves around the fact that you can improve intelligence, ability, and performance.
 It is based on the belief that your basic qualities are things you can cultivate through your efforts.
 In other words, failure is not final, it can be conquered with efforts.

 Is your life on track or are you drifting?
 Are you feeling stuck and powerless?
 Do you feel overwhelmed?